”God made Adam and Eve - Not Adam and Steve!”

 It should also be pointed out that there are gay people and gay couples mentioned in the Bible.
 Never be afraid to embrace truth, even when it is different than what you were brought up to believe.

-Since loving, committed, same sex partnerships between equals, as we know them today, were relatively rare in the ancient cultures of Biblical times, we rightly expect not to find much emphasis on gay couples in scripture.
+Since loving gay marriages as we know them today, were relatively rare in the ancient biblical cultures, we rightly expect not to find much mention of gay couples in scripture.

 If the logic of Christians who condemn gay couples is valid, that since God did not mention other marriage models in Genesis, God must be against gay couples, we can use the same logic to prove any number of things which are not true.
 It sounds kind of silly but here is where such illogic takes us.